in

 the day before yesterdayototoi

-Next, in this guide to what to know before visiting a doctor in Japan, I want to discuss some common ailments you might experience during your time in Japan.
+Next, in this guide to what to know before visiting a doctor in Japan as a doctor, I want to discuss some common ailments you might experience during your time in Japan.

 Apart from some of the symptoms I have mentioned above, Japanese hospitals see this common list of minor ailments that may happen to you while you’re there.